bytecodealliance/sightglass/benchmarks-next/README.md

   `bench.start` has already been called.
 This is when the benchmark runner will stop recording execution time and performance counters.

-* Not use `stdout`.
-It may use `stderr` for logging, if necessary.
-This helps the runner differentiate between recorded measurements and logging.

 * Provide reproducible builds via Docker.

 * Be located at `sightglass/benchmarks-next/$BENCHMARK_NAME/benchmark.wasm`